-NN Leven is of the view that all the Solvency II key functions (Risk Management, Internal Audit, Compliance and Actuarial Function) are organised in accordance with the applicable Solvency II regulations.
-All key function holders within NN Leven have passed the DNB fit and proper test.
+NN Leven has organised its Solvency II key functions (Risk Management, Internal Audit, Compliance and Actuarial Function) in accordance with the applicable Solvency II regulations.
+All key function holders within NN Leven have passed DNB fit and proper test.
 The Solvency II key functions are able to carry out their duties objectively and free from undue influence and can report relevant findings directly to the Board.

-For further details regarding the Solvency II key functions reference is made to Note 43 'Risk management' in the 2016 Consolidated accounts of NN Leven 2016.
+For further details regarding the Solvency II key functions reference is made to Note 41 'Risk management' in the 2017 Consolidated annual accounts of NN Leven.